Gentianaceae

 • Origin: South America (Peru, Bolivia, etc.)

-• Appearance: The plant produces bright red to orange tubular flowers on slender stems.
-The dark green leaves are narrow and covered in soft hairs.
-With a compact height of 20–30 cm, it is suitable for pots and mixed plantings.
+• Appearance: The plant produces slender tubular flowers at the tips of its stems, with vivid red or orange colors.
+Its leaves are narrow, deep green, and covered with soft hairs.
+Growing to a height of about 20–30 cm, it is suitable for pots and mixed plantings.

 • Flowering season: Summer to autumn

-In recent years, it has gained popularity among plant enthusiasts in Europe and Asia, especially as an indoor or greenhouse ornamental.
-Due to its environmental needs, it is often featured as a rare tropical plant in exhibitions.
+In recent years, it has gained popularity among plant enthusiasts in Europe and Asia, where it is grown indoors or in greenhouses as a decorative plant.

 Historical Background